 4. Utah is Supposedly More Affordable

-According to thisOpens in a new tab. website, Utah is more affordable than Arizona, but only slightly.
+According to this website, Utah is more affordable than Arizona, but only slightly.
 This website shows the exact breakdown of how each state compares in different financial areas such as housing, transportation, and groceries.
 They are pretty close, but according to this breakdown, Arizona is 8% more expensive than Utah.

-This websiteOpens in a new tab. states that you would need about $4,869 in Salt Lake City to maintain the same standard of living as you would with $5,200 in Phoenix.
+This website states that you would need about $4,869 in Salt Lake City to maintain the same standard of living as you would with $5,200 in Phoenix.
 So again, not a huge difference, but Utah is more affordable than Arizona.

 5. Arizona Con – Haboobs